davekilian/davekilian.github.com/_posts/2023-10-12-consensus.markdown

 DIAGRAM

 All nodes start exchanging heartbeats with one another.
-Say at this point nobody has faulted, which means every heartbeat request gets a timely response.
-Each node now executes the steps of the leader selection rule above:
+Say at this point no node has faulted, so every heartbeat request gets a timely response.
+Each node now executes the algorithm:

-> 1. First, every node starts with the full set of node IDs: $(1, 2, 3, 4, 5)$
+> 1. **Take the set of node IDs of all peer nodes.** Every node starts with the full set of node IDs: $(1, 2, 3, 4, 5)$.
-> 2. Next, every node eliminates any peers that aren't responding to heartbeats; since all nodes are online and responding to heartbeats, no IDs are eliminated.
-Every node finishes this step with the full set of node IDs: $(1,2, 3, 4, 5)$
+> 2. **Eliminate any peer which isn't responding to heartbeat requests.** All nodes are online and heartbeat requests, so no IDs are eliminated; every node finishes this step with the full original list: $(1, 2, 3, 4, 5)$
-> 3. Pick the lowet remaining node ID: every node picks $1$​
+> 3. **Pick the lowest remaining node ID.** Every node picks $1$

 Now node 1 is the leader.
 The RPC algorithm begins running as we described previously: